bonovoxly/containers/openvpn/README.md

 This playbook creates an OpenVPN Docker image using ansible-container.

+# container customizations

+ Aside from the normal settings of OpenVPN, this container adds the following scripts:

+- build-ca-automated
+- build-key-server-automated
+- build-key-automated

+These scripts are the non-interactive versions of the EasyRSA CA, server, and client key/cert generation scripts.
+More information can be found in []`linux.openvpn_install` role](https://github.com/bonovoxly/containers/tree/master/ansible-roles/linux.openvpn_install).

 # quickstart

 - To build the Docker images change to the project, run: